 How To Deal With a Sea Turtle Emergency

 - First, ensure your own safety by assessing the situation and taking necessary precautions.
-Turtles have strong sharp beaks so take great care when approaching.
-Water safety advice applies to situations where turtles are found entangled/floating at sea; do not attempt to enter the water unless you are a confident swimmer and are with someone, never attempt a rescue alone.
+Turtles have strong sharp beaks, so take great care when approaching.
+Water safety advice applies to situations where turtles are found entangled/floating at sea: Do not enter the water unless you are a confident swimmer and are with someone.
+Never attempt a rescue alone.

 - If the turtle is entangled at sea, assess if it can be safely removed from the sea.
 The net may be attached to coral so should be treated carefully.
 A knife may be needed to remove net that is anchored to a reef.
 Try to bring the turtle and net onboard to remove the net.

 - To pick up turtles, place one hand over the shell behind the head/shoulder region and the other hand on the bottom of the shell at the back.
 Do not pick up using the net.
 Adult turtles will likely need two people to lift.

 - Take photos.
 If possible, send these to us and we will be able to give you advice for each individual situation.
 Take photos of the whole turtle from both sides and above, and then any specific injury.

 Freeing The Sea Turtle From The Ghost Net